DUI Defense Attorney in St. Augustine, FL

 Legal Representation for Your DUI in St. Augustine or St. Johns County

 A DUI arrest in St. Augustine can permanently change the course of your life, leaving you with hefty fines and penalties, no driver’s license, and limited career opportunities.
 That’s why it’s so important to act quickly after you have been stopped under suspicion of driving while impaired.
 Regardless of the circumstances that lead to a DUI stop or conviction, having skilled legal representation can help reduce or erase charges.

-Penalties of a DUI in St. Augustine, FL
+Penalties of a DUI in St. Johns County, FL

 You might be wondering if it’s worth it to hire a DUI lawyer in St. Augustine.
 When you consider the possible consequences of a DUI—financial and otherwise—you see the benefits of hiring an experienced DUI lawyer.
 At best, a DUI conviction leads to:

 - A fine of $500 for a first conviction or a fine of $1,000 for a second conviction

 - After a second DUI, an ignition interlock device on your vehicle for at least one year

 - A felony charge on your third or subsequent DUI conviction